dankimio/dankimio.github.io/_posts/2014-07-15-latex-cheatsheet.md

 title: LaTeX cheatsheet
 ---

 LaTeX is complicated.
-There are thousands of packages and millions of ways to do the same thing.
-I encountered a lot of problems while making reports in LaTeX.
-I wrote this cheatsheet to make my life a bit easier.
+Over a thousand packages and millions of ways of doing the same thing.
+I encountered a lot of problems while writing reports in LaTeX.
+I wrote this cheatsheet for myself to make my life a bit easier.

 ### The basics